 Factors affecting Ultrasonic pulse velocity test

 The UPV test detects cracks and assists in structure development.
-However, a number of factors influence how pulse velocity is measured.
-As a result, compressive strength cannot generally be approximated from the pulse velocity.
+However, several factors influence how the system measures pulse velocity.
+As a result, engineers cannot generally approximate compressive strength from the pulse velocity.
 The following are the elements that impact the UPV test.

 - Presence of reinforcement